 Eligible checking account members are automatically enrolled in basic Courtesy Pay coverage, which covers checks and ACH transactions.

 For additional coverage for your debit and ATM transactions, federal regulations require members to opt-in.
-There are several ways to opt-in for Debit/ATM coverage:
+To opt-in for Debit/ATM coverage:

 - Contact our Member Care Center at 888.493.4328

 - It helps when you have an emergency, such as an unexpected bill between paychecks.

 - It saves you the embarrassment of debit card declines due to insufficient funds when you opt-in for additional coverage.

 - It helps you avoid paying additional NSF charges or returned check fees to merchants.

 There is no cost unless the service is used.
 When an item is covered into overdraft using Courtesy Pay, a $30 fee is charged for each item.
 Using Courtesy Pay may be more costly than other overdraft payment options we may offer.

 Courtesy Pay is a discretionary service that is available just in case you need it.
 There is no cost to you unless you use the service, and it will only be used as a last line of defense after Overdraft Protection has been exhausted.
 We still recommend that you opt-in to protect your ATM and debit card transactions.